chriscantey/hypercast/README.md

    # Copy the example environment file
    cp .env.example .env

-   # Generate an API token for authentication
+   # Generate an API key for authentication
    openssl rand -hex 32
    ```

    Edit .env and configure:

-   - Add the generated token as API_TOKEN
+   - Add the generated key as API_KEY
    - Set your OpenAI API key as OPENAI_API_KEY
    - Adjust other settings as needed (see Configuration section below)